Thursday October 12, 2017

 In the old days (the 1990s), we spent days anchored near the connected isles of Los Islotes.
 Now, access to Los Islotes is controlled.
 It isn’t entirely clear why there is the current push to regulate visiting Los Islotes.The authorization itself seems in active flux.

 We can’t enter at the west end now, where the sea lions haul out, so we drifted there, past a barracuda school.

-There are anchovies, but fewer than than I remember.
+There were anchovies, but fewer than I remembered.
 Sea lions occasionally zipped by.
 One sun-filled shallow space occasionally played host to a pausing or playful sea lion.

 Greg and I found a shallow platform with a playful performer, who gnawed vigorously on the gorgonians, possible for our benefit.
 A companion zipped in later, doubling our delight.

 Cabrillas congregated at the corner, which Phil had never seen before in years of visiting here.
-Back around the corner, we found Steve with Debi, being entertained by a playful pup, repeatedly picking up and dropping a sea star, racing from the base of the narrow channel to the surface and back, over and over.
-It was a difficult shooting situation, as I could only see the light-colored sea star to focus, and not the dark sea lion in the dark rock corridor.
+Back around the corner, we found Steve with Debi, being entertained by a playful pup, repeatedly picking up and dropping a starfish, racing from the base of the narrow channel to the surface and back, over and over.
+It was a difficult shooting situation, as I could only see the light-colored starfish to focus, and not the dark sea lion in the dark rock corridor.

 Steve surfaced when we stopped the panga near the pools of light at the inlet site of the night dive, expecting to exchange my fin for his.
 He didn’t understand until back on the Ambar that his fin had somehow gone missing.
 The Case of the Missing Fin has yet to be solved.